-The lesson to us, then, will be that we shall not be surprised if the opposition to the Truth and the persecutions to the lightbearers in the footsteps of Jesus should come from the most prominent exponents of Christianity.
-This, however, should neither cause us to hate our opponents nor those who persecuted our Lord to the death: rather we are to remember the words of the Apostle respecting this matter - "I wot that in ignorance ye did it, as did also your rulers."
-Ah, yes! ignorance, blindness of heart and mind, are at the bottom of all the sufferings of Christ - Head and body.
-And the Father permits it to be so now, until the members of the body of Christ shall have filled up that which is behind of the afflictions of Christ.
-With the completion of the membership of the body, the very elect, and the completion of their testing as to faithfulness unto death, will come the conclusion of this Gospel age, the resurrection change of the Church to be with and like her Lord.
-Then, as our Master declared, those who now partake of his broken body and are broken with him in the service of the Truth, those who now participate in his cup of suffering and self-denial, will by and by with him drink the new wine of joy in the Kingdom - beyond the vail.
+The lesson to us, then, is not to be surprised if the opposition to the Truth and the persecutions of the light-bearers walking in the footsteps of Jesus shall come from the most prominent exponents of Christianity.
+This, however, should neither cause us to hate our opponents nor those who persecuted our Lord to the death.
+Rather we are to remember the words of the Apostle Peter - "I wot that in ignorance ye did it, as did also your rulers."
+Ah, yes! ignorance, blindness of heart and mind, are at the bottom of all the sufferings of Christ - Head and Body.
+And the Father permits it to be so now, until the members of the Body shall have filled up that which is behind of the afflictions of Christ.
+With the completion of the membership of the Body of Christ, the very elect, and the completion of their testing as to faithfulness unto death, will come the conclusion of this Gospel Age - the resurrection change of the Church to be with and like her Lord.
+Then, as our Master declared, those who [R5643: page 71] now partake of His broken body and are broken with Him in the service of the Truth, those who now participate in His cup of suffering and self-denial, will by and by drink with Him the new wine of joy in the Kingdom - beyond the veil. - Matthew 26:29.